Private Packagist for Vendors: Using Private Packages in Customer Projects

 Articles

-Private Packagist Enterprise
+Private Packagist Self-Hosted

 Using Private Packagist for Vendors, your customers can install packages with Composer using a unique URL and an authentication token.
-You can create customers and manage their package access customers on the vendor page in your organization.
+You can create customers and manage their package access on the vendor page in your organization.

 Customers can use your packages in either an existing or a new Composer project.